PushpRatan/Manufac-Analytics/README.md

-# Manufac Analytics
+# Manufac Analytics Assignment

 ## Description
 This is a react application to show some data in tables.

 ## How to Run
 To get this application up and running on your local machine, follow these steps: